-YHA may accept an applicant or participant's self-certification as verification of fully excluded income.
-The YHA's application and reexamination documentation, which is signed by all adult family members, may serve as the self-certification of the fully excluded income.
-YHA has the option of elevating the verification requirements if necessary, to determine if a source of income qualifies for a full exclusion.
+YHA may accept an applicant or participant's self-certification as verification of excluded income.
+The YHA's application and reexamination questionnaire documentation may serve as the self-certification of excluded income.

-Examples of common fully excluded income categories that are verifiable through applicant or participant self-certification are:
+YHA has the option of verifying the income using third-party verification, if necessary, to determine if a source of income qualifies for exclusion.

-- Supplemental Nutrition Assistance Program (SNAP) benefits, formerly known as food stamps. - Income from a live-in aide.
+Examples of excluded income categories that are verifiable through applicant or participant self-certification include:

-For a complete list of income exclusions, see 24 CFR 5.609(c).
+- Supplemental Nutrition Assistance Program (SNAP) benefits, formerly known as food stamps. - Income of a live-in aide.
+For a complete list of income exclusions, see 24 CFR § 5.609(b).